Sparta B.V.: 1970s: Sparta bike frame

-1980s
+1980s: Focus on bicycles

 Sparta sold its last moped in 1982, as the market for mopeds had not been profitable for several years.
 The production of motorcycles was halted twenty-two years earlier, in 1960, yet the idea of motorised vehicles hadn't completely left Sparta's mentality.
 Sparta gave motorising bicycles a last shot, which meant a cooperation with German motorcycle manufacturer Sachs.
 Together they manufactured the Spartamet, a bicycle with auxiliary motor.
 The Spartamet entered the market in 1986, and turned out to be a massive success.
 By 1990 20,000 of the 105,000 bicycles sold were a Spartamet.
 The Spartamet made Sparta to be the only Dutch manufacturer of mopeds with auxiliary motors.
 Competitors did try to create rivals of the Spartamet, but their products never stuck with the public.

 Ties with Sachs increased in the following years.
 Sparta used increasingly more of their products on its bicycles.
 One of these products were Sachs' coaster brakes, which were traditionally manufactured by Sturmey-Archer.
 Sparta became the Dutch importer of ATB and racing bicycles made by Sachs' subsidiary company Hercules by late 1989.

-1990s
+1990s: Electric bikes

 In September 1999 Sparta stopped the production of the Spartamet, as bicycles with electrical auxiliary motors replaced the need of bicycles such as the Spartamet, which required fuel.
 Later that same month, on the 28th, Sparta announces that it will be a part of Accell Group, where it will function as a subsidiary company, joining other Dutch bicycle manufacturer Batavus.

 Sparta, who was dubbed the inventor of the bicycle of electric auxiliary motor on the Dutch market introduced the Pharos-series, which was meant to fill the newly created demand for bicycles with electrical auxiliary motors.
 The Pahros-series were created using an electrical system developed by Yamaha.
 In 1999 Sparta started producing recumbent bicycles, which made it the second largest company making recumbent bicycles, with the largest being Batavus.

-21st Century
+2000s: Accell Group

 With Sparta joining Accell Group in 1999, several changes were made to the products that Sparta made.
 It quit manufacturing recumbent bicycles, children's bikes and ATBs, and moved to its current location on Wilmersdorf, Apeldoorn, the Netherlands in the summer of 2001.
 New products made by Sparta included the Amazone, introduced in 2000, which was a bike aimed at mothers.
 In 2003 Sparta launched ION, a series of systems for E-bikes.
 The ION system led Sparta to become the biggest E-bike manufacturer in Europe.